hbhunt/hbhunt/readme.md

 In development mode, Skeleventy will reference `main.css` for it's stylesheet.
 This will be pretty chunky in filesize (around 800KB!), due to the amount of Tailwind utility classes - but don't worry, Skeleventy has you covered!

+## During Development

+Run `npm run dev` to build and launch the server.

 ## Ready to deploy?

 Type the `npm run production` command to minify scripts, styles and run Purgecss.